-- Implement the first stages of our strategic Community Plan 2016-2020. - Align all Cork Simon services with a Housing First approach. - Facilitate faster onward progression for people out of homelessness. - Elaborate a model of key working and case management in line with new standards for homeless services, to better support people on their journey out of homelessness. - Offer an expanded range of housing options to people with high-support needs.
-This includes the development of 8 self-contained units on the St Joachim and Anne site on Anglesea Street for which we were granted planning permission in 2016. - Provide housing options by accessing housing through the Rent to Lease programme. - Identify and access an increased number of housing units suitable for the needs of people we support and through various sources. - Continue to support people who are sleeping rough to reduce harms associated with life on the streets. - Secure funding for several services which Cork Simon has successfully piloted and which have been financed by fundraised income, including our coordinated education, training and employment service, our activities programme and our aftercare service. - Embed and enhance specialist services including services for young people, women, people with drug and alcohol addictions and people with mental health issues. - Improve the situation of people who are currently homeless through Cork Simon acting as a leading advocate for the right to housing and supports for all at a national and local level. - Continue to maintain and develop Cork Simon's broad support base, and promote a general understanding of the causes of and solutions to homelessness. - Carry out an independent review of Cork Simon governance structures to support the Community Plan implementation. - Continue to implement in full the National Quality Standards Framework across all services.
+- Implement the next phases of our strategic Community Plan 2017-2020. - Align all Cork Simon services with a Trauma Informed Care approach. - Facilitate faster onward progression for people out of homelessness, in line with Housing First. - Secure additional housing units through a range of sources as housing options for people under Housing First. - Move towards ending our reliance on large scale institutional emergency accommodation.
+Increase the number of scatter site flats and communal housing first style housing. - Cork Simon is awaiting the outcome of a tender for Housing Led services in Cork.
+If successful, the three year funding will enable us to enhance the Housing First Service currently delivered and to provide housing led accommodation and housing and intensive support services to an increased caseload. - Complete the development of 8 self-contained units on the St Joachim and Anne site on Anglesea Street for which we were granted planning permission in 2016. - Continue to support people who are sleeping rough to reduce harms associated with life on the streets. - Secure funding for several services which Cork Simon has successfully piloted and which have been financed by fundraised income, including our coordinated education, training and employment service, our activities programme and our aftercare service. - Enhance specialist services including services for young people, women, people with drug and alcohol addictions and people with mental health issues. - Improve the situation of people who are currently homeless through Cork Simon acting as a leading advocate for the right to housing and supports for all at a national and local level. - Continue to maintain and develop Cork Simon's broad support base, and promote a general understanding of the causes of and solutions to homelessness. - Implement the proposed actions from the independent review of Cork Simon board and governance structures. - Continue to implement in full the National Quality Standards Framework across all services. - Complete the policy and procedure changes required to be compliant with General Data Protection Regulations.